A Brief History

 7. Benjamin Disraeli, British Statesman.

-Although born a Sephardic Jew, Disraeli’s father had his family switch to Anglican when Ben was 12, obviously to blend in to British society.
+Although born a Sephardic Jew, Disraeli’s father had his family switch to Anglican when Ben was 12, obviously to blend in with British society.
 (Anglican is the state religion of the United Kingdom.)
 Disraeli went on to a distinguished career in British politics, serving as Prime Minister and as Chancellor of the Exchequer, as well as a Conservative member of Parliament.

 6. Laszlo Biro, Ball Point Pen.